43 Father's Day Trivia Questions [With Answers]

 The Bottom Line

-LearnClash Father’s Day trivia works because the U.S. story is everywhere and the rest of the world’s story is missing from most Father’s Day quizzes published since 2010.
-Sonora Dodd, William Smart, and 1972 Nixon are the warm-ups.
-Vatertag wagons, zeppole di San Giuseppe, and December 5 in Bangkok are where the points actually move.
-Add an emperor penguin fasting for two months and a 92-year-old Australian dad named Les Colley, and you have a quiz that holds adults across an entire family game night.
+LearnClash Father’s Day trivia works for a simple reason.
+The American story is everywhere, and the rest of the world’s story is missing from almost every Father’s Day quiz published since 2010.
+Sonora Dodd, William Smart, and 1972 Nixon warm the room up.
+Vatertag wagons, zeppole di San Giuseppe, and December 5 in Bangkok are where the scoreboard actually moves.
+Throw in an emperor penguin fasting for two months and a 92-year-old Australian dad named Les Colley, and the set holds adults across a full family game night.

 LearnClash is a competitive learning app.
-Create a Father’s Day topic of your own (favorite movie dads, fatherhood biology, your own family lore).
+Build your own Father’s Day topic if you want one: favorite movie dads, fatherhood biology, your own family lore.
 Each 3-minute duel runs 18 questions across 6 subtopic rounds, three per round, at 45 seconds per question.
-The ELO ladder runs 8 tiers from Iron to Phoenix.
-The 48-hour async turn window lets you play long-distance dads on Father’s Day even when they’re in another time zone.
+The ELO ladder climbs 8 tiers from Iron to Phoenix.
+And the 72-hour async turn window means you can play a long-distance dad on Father’s Day even when he’s three time zones away and asleep.
 The trial is 7 days of Premium, no ads, cancel anytime.
 We checked the question set against the NRF 2025 spending data and Britannica’s Father’s Day entry, and we verified the stay-at-home-dad share against Pew Research’s 2023 analysis.

 If you enjoyed this list, try these next: